Dorif/fragalyseqt/README.md

 `Ctrl+E` — export analysis results in CSV.

+`Ctrl+Shift+E` — export all open tabs to CSV files in a chosen folder.

 `Ctrl+I` — export internal analysis in CSV (ABI 3500 and SeqStudio series only).

 `Ctrl+Shift+C` — export to CODIS 3.2 CMF XML.